TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 139/Psalms 139.24.md

 ---

-And see if there be any wicked way in me, And lead me in the way everlasting.
+See if there is any wicked way in me, and lead me in the everlasting way.
+For the Chief Musician.
+A Psalm by David.